 You may have seen EMF meters on your favorite ghost hunter show.
 Because these meters detect fluctuations in invisible electromagnetic fields, some believe they can detect the movements of trapped spirits hanging out in scary corners.
 Whether such claims are true or not we won’t try to determine here.
 But those handy EMF meters have practical uses we should certainly be aware of.

 As mentioned above, EMF meters detect the electromagnetic fields generated by electrical currents.
 There are two main types of electrical currents, direct and alternating.

-Direct currents do not fluctuate, and so they do not generate a field which can be detected by an EMF meter.
-However, most electrical devices today are powered by alternating current.
+Direct currents do not fluctuate, so they do not generate a field that can be detected by an EMF meter.
+However, most electrical devices today are powered by alternating currents.
 EMF meters measure the electromagnetic field generated by an alternating current.

 EMFs may be categorized as ionizing or non-ionizing.
 Ionizing refers to mid- to high-level radiation.
 This level of radiation has the potential to cause damage to cells and even DNA.
 These types of rays are emitted from X-ray machines, nuclear reactors, radon gas, or even from space.
 Your common EMF meter is not intended to detect these types of radiation.

 Non-ionizing EMFs are found much closer to home.
 These are low- to mid-level emissions which are harmless so long as they are within acceptable ranges.
 Extremely low electromagnetic fields (ELFs) may be harmful, contributing to a variety of health issues.
 Identifying potentially high levels of ELFs is the goal of EMF meters.

 Depending on the source, there are several different ELF EMF fields that may be detected.
 Some of the EMF fields which may cause adverse effects on your health are: